Tito–Šubašić Agreements

 The Tito–Šubašić Agreements (sporazumi Tito-Šubašić) are the result of a series of negotiations conducted by the leader of the Yugoslav Partisans, Josip Broz Tito, and the prime minister of the Yugoslav government-in-exile, Ivan Šubašić, in the second half of 1944 and early 1945.
 The agreements were designed to create a coalition government in post–World War II Yugoslavia that would be composed of representatives of the National Committee for the Liberation of Yugoslavia and the government-in-exile.

 The negotiations and the resulting agreements were supported and promoted by the World War II Allies, especially the United Kingdom.
 The British saw the process as an opportunity to influence the formation of the post-war regime in Yugoslavia, which would otherwise be left entirely to Tito and, presumably, the Communist Party of Yugoslavia, which had spearheaded the Partisan resistance to the Axis occupation of the country.
 Tito saw the process as an opportunity to gain international diplomatic recognition of his power.

 The Vis Agreement (Viški sporazum) was the initial document in the process; it was concluded on the island of Vis in June 1944.
-The central agreement in the series was initialled on 1 November 1944 in Belgrade, but its implementation was delayed by the need to resolve a dispute – between Tito, Šubašić, and King Peter II of Yugoslavia – regarding appointments to a regency council.
+The central agreement in the series was initialled on 1 November 1944 in Belgrade, but its implementation was delayed by the need to resolve a dispute – between Tito, Šubašić, and King Peter II – regarding appointments to a regency council.
 The process was concluded on 7 March 1945 with the establishment of the Provisional Government of the Democratic Federal Yugoslavia.
-Tito thus became the Prime Minister of Yugoslavia.
+Tito thus became the prime minister of Yugoslavia.